xak2000/nomad/website/source/api/json-jobs.html.md

 - `Update` - Specifies an update strategy to be applied to all task groups within the job.
 When specified both at the job level and the task group level, the update blocks are merged with the task group's taking precedence.
-For more details on the update stanza, please see below.
+For more details on the update block, please see below.

 -   `Periodic` - `Periodic` allows the job to be scheduled at fixed times, dates or intervals.
 The periodic expression is always evaluated in the UTC